DavidArmendariz/vue-components/README.md

 ## Provide-inject

-- If data needs to be passed accross multiple components ("pass-throught"), you can use **provide/inject**.
+- If data needs to be passed accross multiple components ("pass-through"), you can use **provide/inject**.
 - Provide data in a parent component, inject it into a child component